plfa/plfa.github.io/src/plfa/part1/Equality.lagda.md

 (That trick might seem inefficient, since `trans e refl` and `e` both prove the same equality.
-But that inefficiency is key to our nice notation nice notation for chains of equalities.
+But that inefficiency is key to our nice notation for chains of equalities.
 One shouldn't fear inefficiency if it improves readability!)

 #### Exercise `trans` and `≡-Reasoning` (practice)